nikhilsbhat/config/README.md

 Yeah GCP has a option of cloud shell, where one can connect to the cluster hassle-free.
 Its little hard if we have to connect locally from our machines.

 Config solves exactly the same thing, by letting one to switch the cluster in one command.
 At a stage it's interactive shell helps one in selection of the cluster they want to switch.
+As a bonus it also helps in activating service account and switching projects.

 ## Requires